IIIF/api/source/presentation/4.0/index.md

 <img src="https://raw.githubusercontent.com/IIIF/3d/eds/assets/images/right-handed-cartesian.png" title="Right handed cartesian coordinate system" alt="diagram of Right handed cartesian coordinate system" width=200 /><br/>
 (Image: [Wikipedia](https://en.wikipedia.org/wiki/Right-hand_rule))

-Scenes may also have a bounded temporal range via the `duration` property, in the same way as Canvases and Timelines.
+Scenes may also have a bounded temporal range via the [`duration`][prezi-40-model-duration] property, in the same way as Canvases and Timelines.
 Scenes are typically used for rendering 3D models, and can additionally have Cameras and Lights.

 {% include code_example.html src="04_scene.json" from=16 to=49 %}